Vinicius-92/person-api/README.md

 A fully functional API that control person and their list of phone numbers, deployed at Heroku.
 Made using:

-* Java 11
+* Java 11 with Spring Boot, JPA and Maven
-* Maven
 * H2-Database
-* Spring Boot
-* Spring Data Jpa
 * Lombok
 * Heroku

 ### What I've learned:

 How to structure a Spring Boot Java application using best practices and SOLID principles, using dependencies from Maven like Lombok and Mapstruct to save time and create more readable and easy to maintain code.
+I've also learned how to solve de N+1 selects problem using the ORM aspect of cached information, as explained by Martin Fowler is his book 'Patterns of Enterprise Application Architecture', and last how to apply pagination to make a better response to an endpoint with multiple results.

 ### How to use: